Jimbly/node-mtrace/README.md

 ## Viewing the mtrace log

 There's a built-in command line tool that's part of GCC called mtrace.
-I find its output completely uselss in any real-world applications (lists thousands or millions of allocations in an unsorted list, and has meager symbol lookup).
+I find its output rather uselss in any real-world application (lists thousands or millions of allocations in an unsorted list, and has meager symbol lookup).
 Your mileage on this may vary.

+The raw log can however sometimes be very useful for tracking harder to identify allocations (like those that show up as just "operator new" from C++ files) by looking at allocation sizes and patterns and comparing them to known structure sizes, etc.

-This module includes a simple little parser to generate summarized information
+This module includes a simple little parser to generate summarized information showing useful high-level information on outstanding allocations.
+The "Traffic" column indicates total alloc/free events from that call site, which can be useful for tracking performance-impacting heap thrashing.

 ```
 $ node mtrace.js mtrace.1234.0
 Addr       Size       Count  Traffic  Module                            Symbol                                            Offs